-- 9.04.10 An appeal against a disciplinary decision made at Stage 3 is admissible only where one of the following grounds are alleged to apply: - new evidence exists of which the College was not aware when the original disciplinary decision was taken and which could not reasonably have been disclosed by the student (an explanation for earlier non-disclosure is always required).
+An appeal against a disciplinary decision made at Stage 3 is admissible only where one of the following grounds are alleged to apply:

+- new evidence exists of which the College was not aware when the original disciplinary decision was taken and which could not reasonably have been disclosed by the student (an explanation for earlier non-disclosure is always required).
 An appeal must be made in writing to the Principal of the College within 10 working days of the date of the decision subject to review.
 The subsequent decision of the Principal is final. - evidence exists of a material procedural error or irregularity taking place during the disciplinary process.
-An appeal must be made in writing to the Registry Board within 10 working days of the date of the decision subject to review.
-The request will be considered by the Safeguarding Officer (or the person leading the investigation).
+An appeal must be made in writing to the panel including Principal at this stage within 10 working days of the date of the decision subject to review.
+The request will be considered by the Panel (or the person leading the investigation).
 The subsequent decision of the reviewer is final.

-10 The College's Complaints Handling Procedure
+2.12 The College's Complaints Handling Procedure

-- 10.01.01 Any student who is dissatisfied with the College's procedures following the conclusion of the formal disciplinary process and any subsequent request for a review, should consult the College's Complaints Policy mirrored in Middlesex University policy at https://unihub.mdx.ac.uk/student-life/your-voice/formal-complaints-procedure. - 10.01.02 If students are dissatisfied with the College's procedures and decisions, then they need to contact Dr Mesbahi as the Islamic College link tutor or Dr Siebers as Middlesex University link tutor.
+Any student who is dissatisfied with the College's non-academic misconduct procedures following the conclusion of the formal disciplinary process and any subsequent request for a review, should consult the College's Complaints Policy.
+This is mirrored in Middlesex University policy (for Middlesex University registered students only) at https://unihub.mdx.ac.uk/student-life/your-voice/formal-complaints-procedure.

+If students are dissatisfied with the College's non-academic misconduct procedures and decisions, then they need to contact Dr Mesbahi as the Islamic College link tutor or Dr Siebers as Middlesex University link tutor (for Middlesex University registered students only).